DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 FR2.3: The app should offer multi-factor authentication for enhanced security.

-FR2.4: The app shall use AWS Cognito for the account creation, log-in
+FR2.4: The app shall use AWS Cognito for the account creation, log-in.

-FR2.5: The app shall use a JWT provided by AWS Cognito to interact with the server REST API
+FR2.5: The app shall use a JWT provided by AWS Cognito to interact with the server REST API.

 #### 4.1.3 Receipt Scanning